cytech/Home-Assistant-wundergroundpws/README.md

 # Home-Assistant-wundergroundpws
 Home Assistant custom component sensor for Weather Underground personal weather station users

+Be aware it ONLY downloads data from Weather Underground, it cannot upload date data to Weather Underground.

 :+1: If you find this product useful, feel free to buy me a beer: https://paypal.me/cytecheng

 The `wundergroundpws` platform uses [Weather Underground](http://www.wunderground.com) as a source for current weather information.